 From the left:

 - The Oscar W. Peterson House — located at 506 1st Ave.
-West (NE corner Republican and 1st Ave.
-West), Peterson owned an early dry goods and grocery store along with his brothers, in downtown Seattle.
-The house, built around 1890, was torn down in the early 1960’s and replaced with the first version of the Safeway market present today.
+W. (NE corner Republican and 1st Ave.
+W.).
+Peterson owned an early dry goods and grocery store along with his brothers, in downtown Seattle.
+The house, built around 1890, was torn down in the early 1960’s and replaced with the first version of the Safeway market, present today.

-- Henry A. Smith’s House — located in Interbay near 16th west and Dravus, by the time this image was created (circa late 1940’s), the house had been empty for a number of years.
-Henry A. Smith was a land grant pioneer in the Interbay area.
+- The Henry A. Smith House — located in Interbay near 16th W. and W. Dravus.
+By the time this image was created (circa late 1940’s), the house had been empty for a number of years.
+Henry A. Smith (1830-1915) was a land grant pioneer in the Interbay area.
 Smith Cove bears his name.